GauravMishra28/dead-test-3122/README.md

 # Kickstarter Clone

-Hello eveyone, My name is Gaurav Mishra and i have cloned "Kickstarter.com" in our constuct week at Masai School.an American Kickstarter is a public benefit corporation that maintains a global crowdfunding platform focused on creativity.
+Hello eveyone, My name is Gaurav Mishra and i have cloned "Kickstarter.com" in our constuct week at Masai School.Kickstarter is a public benefit corporation that maintains a global crowdfunding platform focused on creativity.

 ## Features-